fernandeslouro/logic-reasoner/README.md

 This work was developed by João Louro and Emanuel Fernandes as a project for the Artificial Intelligence and Decision Systems course at Instituto Superior Técnico.

-More detailed documentaion can be found at doc/report.pdf.
+More detailed documentation can be found at doc/report.pdf.